 Don’t hesitate to contact the BC Children’s Kelty Mental Health Resource Centre by phone (toll-free: 1-800-665-1822) or email (email@example.com) if you are a parent looking for mental health information, resources, assistance with system navigation, or peer support related to your child’s mental health and wellness.
 We are here to offer peer connection and support during this difficult time.

-There are expanded services for you launched in response to the COVID-19 pandemic.
+There are also some new services in BC and Canada that have been launched in response to the COVID-19 pandemic.

-- Find virtual mental health supports during COVID-19, including free or low cost counselling options in some communities.
+- Find virtual mental health supports during COVID-19 available in BC, including free or low cost counselling options in some communities.

-- The Canadian Mental Health Association (CMHA) has information, resources, and provides free wellness programs such as BounceBack®.
+- Canadian Mental Health Association (CMHA) BC has information, resources, and provides free wellness programs such as BounceBack®.

 - Wellness Together Canada connects you to mental health and substance use support, resources, and free virtual counselling with a mental health professional.